nkhiterer/Getting-and-Cleaning-Data-Coursera-Project/Readme.md

 - 'test/X_test.txt': Test set.
 - 'test/y_test.txt': Test labels.

-To generate this automated codebook, the article was used:
+To generate an automated codebook, the article was used:

 How to automatically document data with the codebook package to facilitate data re-use forthcoming in Advances in Methods and Practices in Psychological Science